nfoss2/haskell_c_type_checker/README.md

 ## Run instructions:

-- Open the project in the docker container (created by professor)
+Open project in the Docker container (created by the professor).
-- Run `cabal build`
-- Run `cabal -v0 run` ...

-Examples:
+To run full test suite (automated grading from professor) run `make test`.